uchicago-cs/chiventure/docs/actions.md

 ﻿# Documentation of Action Specifications

-#### Definitions
+### Definitions

 **Conditions**:

-When an action is requested on an item, these conditions
+When an action is requested on an item, these conditions must be met in

-must be met in order for an action to be successful.
-When the action is successful
+order for an action to be successful.
+When the action is successful there

-there are potential effects that can occur.
+are potential effects that can occur.

 **Effects**:

-When an action is completed successful, there are multiple types of effects<br>
+When an action is completed successful, there are multiple types of effects

-that can occur, depending on which action is committed on a certain item.<br>
+that can occur, depending on which action is committed on a certain item.

 ## Kinds of Actions:
-Kind 1: ACTION `<ITEM>` <br>
+Kind 1: ACTION `<ITEM>`

-A **Kind 1** action is an action that makes the player do something to an item.<br>
+A **Kind 1** action is an action that makes the player do something to an item.

-Examples: EAT apple, OPEN door, PUSH box, etc.<br>
+Examples: EAT apple, OPEN door, PUSH box, etc.

-Kind 2: ACTION `<DIRECTION>`<br>
+Kind 2: ACTION `<DIRECTION>`

-A **Kind 2** action is an action that makes the player walk in a certain direction, most likely into a new area/room.<br>
+A **Kind 2** action is an action that makes the player walk in a certain direction, most likely into a new area/room.

-Examples: GO west, WALK east, GO left, etc.<br>
+Examples: GO west, WALK east, GO left, etc.

-Kind 3: ACTION `<ITEM> <ITEM>`<br>
+Kind 3: ACTION `<ITEM> <ITEM>`

-A **Kind 3** action is an action that makes the player interact with two items. <br>
+A **Kind 3** action is an action that makes the player interact with two items.

-Examples: PUT apple on table, PUSH box on button, USE key on door, etc<br>
+Examples: PUT apple on table, PUSH box on button, USE key on door, etc

 ## Items: